 Insurance carriers will only cover the loss if it can be proven to be the result of employee dishonesty and the company possesses that type of coverage.
 It does not fall under property loss, however, because toll charges are not considered tangible property.
 If a business were able to convince an insurance carrier that their loss was a tangible one, the carrier would deem the crime as an off premise theft, which would limit the amount recovered.

-There are a number of methods a criminal can use to access a company’s PBX:
+There are a number of methods a criminal can use to access a company’s PBX.
+Our telecom experts mentioned some critical issues.

 Direct Inward System Access (DISA) is a feature that gives employees remote access to their company’s phone system.
 It is used to reduce the cost of outbound calling for remote and traveling employees.
 Criminals purchase access codes from unscrupulous or ex employees.
 They have even video taped business people placing calls on pay phones to uncover their dial in phone numbers and access codes.
 Once they have these codes, criminals resell long distance in call-sell operations.